Breakdown of Kinetic Compensation Effect in Physical Desorption: Model system and Methodology

-The most common method of analysis starts with the Polanyi-Wigner equation of desorption: \beq \dot{\theta} = \theta^n \nu e^{-E_a/k_BT}, \eeq where, $\dot{\theta}$ is the rate at which the coverage changes (for the desorption studies presented here this is a decrease in coverage with increasing temperature) and $n$ the order of the process.
+The most common method of analysis starts with the Polanyi-Wigner equation of desorption: \beq \dot{\theta} = \theta^n \nu e^{-E_a/k_BT}, \eeq where, $\dot{\theta}$ is the rate at which the coverage decreases with increasing temperature, and $n$ the order of the process.
 Physical desorption from a uniform planar surface corresponds to order $1$, thus we set $n=1$ for the remainder of the present work.
-The most common method of extraction of the parameters of interest, the activation energy and preexponential factor, is from the slope and $y-$intercept, respectively, of the Arrhenius plot, $\ln{k}$ vs. $\sfrac{1}{T}$, where in our case, $k \equiv \dot{\theta}/\theta$ (see Fig.~\ref{fig:Noint}).
-Such a parameterization has proven useful in the empirical determination of rates \cite{Barrie:11}, however the numerical values of $E_a$ and $\nu$ are only accurate if the parameters themselves are constant throughout the process.
-This need not be the case for most realistic situations, such as surface energetic heterogeneity \cite{Burde:09,Zuniga:12a}, the presence of molecular interactions \cite{Miller:87,Nieskens:03}, multiple chemical species \cite{Burde:10}, and/or changes in surface configuration \cite{Estrup:86}; all of the above are conditions which induce changes in $E_a$,
+The most common method of extraction of the parameters of interest is from the slope and $y-$intercept, respectively, of the Arrhenius plot, $\ln{k}$ vs. $\sfrac{1}{T}$, where in our case, $k \equiv \dot{\theta}/\theta$ (see Fig.~\ref{fig:Noint}).
+As discussed before, such a parameterization has proven useful in the empirical determination of rates \cite{Barrie:11}, however, the parameters $E_a$ and $\nu$ exhibit variations throughout the desorption process due to one or more of the following factors: surface energetic heterogeneity \cite{Burde:09,Zuniga:12a}, lateral interactions \cite{Miller:87,Nieskens:03}, multiple chemical species \cite{Burde:10}, and/or changes in surface configuration \cite{Estrup:86}.